-The reason for passing through the estimation of the $\mathbf{z}_{ij}$'s is briefly explained in the following.
-In~\cite{2012-AraCarSagCal}, a distributed algorithm is proposed that allows the estimation of the centroid of the positions of a network of robots by only measuring the relative positions between pairs of communicating robots.
-This algorithm can be used to distributively estimate $\mathbf{z}_i(t)$ if each pair of communicating robots knew the relative position of the contact points $C_i$ and $C_j$, i.e., $\mathbf{z}_{ij}(t)$.
-Nevertheless, (see Problem~\ref{prob:main}) each robot only measures the velocity of its contact point and not its position.
+The reason for passing through the estimation of the quantities $\mathbf{z}_{ij}$ is briefly explained in the following.
+In~\cite{2012-AraCarSagCal}, a distributed algorithm is proposed that allows the estimation of the centroid of the positions of a network of agents by only measuring the relative positions between pairs of communicating agents.
+This algorithm can be used to distributively estimate $\mathbf{z}_i(t)$ if each pair of neighbors know the relative position of the contact points $C_i$ and $C_j$, i.e., $\mathbf{z}_{ij}(t)$.
+Nevertheless, here each agent only measures the velocity of its contact point and not its position.
 Our first contribution is to show that, thanks to the rigid body constraint, it is possible to estimate $\mathbf{z}_{ij}(t)$ only resorting to the measures $\mathbf{v}_{i}(t)$ and $\mathbf{v}_{j}(t)$.
 Hereinafter, to enhance readability, we shall drop the time dependence of variables where such a dependence is clear from the context.